ajrcarey/pdfium-render/README.md

 ## What's new

+Version 0.8.3 adds the `PdfFonts` collection for loading new fonts into a `PdfDocument`, the `PdfDocument::fonts()` and `PdfDocument::fonts_mut()` accessor functions for accessing the collection, and the `PdfFontToken` struct.
+All font constructor functions previously in `PdfFont` have been deprecated and moved to `PdfFonts`; using one of the font constructor functions in `PdfFonts` will return a `PdfFontToken` that can be passed into any function that previously took a `PdfFont` reference (for instance, `PdfPageTextObject::new()`).
+Previously, it was difficult to construct a `PdfFont` and hold onto it for the lifetime of a `PdfDocument`; this new approach solves that problem.
+For more details, see
+<https://github.com/ajrcarey/pdfium-render/issues/79>.
+Deprecated font constructor functions
+in `PdfFont` will be removed in release 0.9.0.

 Version 0.8.2 adds the new `PdfBitmap::from_bytes()` function for creating a new bitmap from an existing byte buffer, and improves the ergonomics of `Pdfium::load_pdf_from_reader()` by relaxing the lifetime requirements on the reader, thanks to an excellent contribution from